epfl-dias/proteus/apps/standalones/ndp/README.md

          */
         auto result = ctx.getExecutor().run(preparedStatement);
         /*
-         * The plan already contains the infomration on how to ship and save the
+         * The plan already contains the information on how to ship and save the
          * result set, but here we are lso notifying the ClusterManager that the
          * query execution in this node finished.
          *